 Opportunities also exist for graduate students to teach undergraduate classes during summer sessions; interested students should make such requests to the DGS office early in the spring.
 The C-CURF program, which offers undergraduates research experience in computer science, sometime also provides partial summer support for graduate student mentors; interested students should check with faculty members supervising undergraduate researchers for such opportunities.

-The Graduate School provides up to $500 for advanced Ph.D. students who have passed all parts of the preliminary examination and are presenting a paper, poster, or demonstration at a conference; see application form for additional details.
+The Graduate School provides up to $525 for domestic ($700 for international) travel for advanced Ph.D. students who have passed all parts of the preliminary examination and are presenting a paper, poster, or demonstration at a conference; see application form for additional details.

 The Department also provides limited support for conference travel.
 Awards are subject to funding availability.
 Apply using the Departmental Conference Travel Fellowship Application